AlanKowalzky/rs-performance/README.md

 ---

 This updated report reflects the significant performance improvements achieved through optimization, with render duration reduced from 130.1 ms to 2 ms, and a corresponding reduction in the number of renders.
 The images are now linked using Markdown syntax for easy viewing in GitHub README or Markdown preview.
-If you prefer text links instead of images, let me know, and I can adjust the format accordingly.